JamesWoolfenden/JamesWoolfenden.github.io/skills/skills.md

 At one time or another I have developed many different build systems including for C\#, Scala, Java and Nodejs.
 For CI I have extensive experience with TeamCity, but also Hudson, TFS, Circle, Jenkins, Bamboo Maven2, JBoss, and Continuum and CruiseControl .Net.
-Lately its AWS Codebuild or Travis.
+Lately its AWS CodeBuild or Travis.

 ## Public Cloud